kobiton/Jenkins-HockeyApp-Appium-ReactNative/content/2-running-automation-testing/guide.md

 Follow our guide on how to trigger a Jenkins build from a Git push and set up the configurations stated.

-This guide is executing the NodeJS test script from the Koboton samples, so we will add the NodeJS Plugin on Jenkins to execute NodeJS script as a build step.
+This guide is executing the NodeJS test script from the Kobiton samples, so we will add the NodeJS Plugin on Jenkins to execute NodeJS script as a build step.
 To do this, go to 'Manage Jenkins' -> 'Manage Plugins' -> Available.
 Search for NodeJS and install it.

 ![manage-plugins](../../images/2-manage-plugins.png)